yasirbhutta/yasirbhutta.github.io/python/docs/classes.md

 ## Classes ans Objects

-In Python, you create a class using the class keyword.
+- In Python, you create a class using the class keyword.
 A class is a blueprint for creating objects (instances).

-Objects are instances of a class that have attributes (data) and methods (functions).
+- Objects are instances of a class that have attributes (data) and methods (functions).

+The correct answer is:

+**To initialize the object’s attributes**

+- In Python, the `__init__` method is a special method that is automatically called when a new object of a class is created.
+It is typically used to initialize the object's attributes with specific values.

 **What are instance attributes?:**